galaxyproject/galaxy-hub/src/news/2018-01-05-cloudlaunch/index.md

 ---
-title: All-new CloudLaunch release
+title: 'All-new CloudLaunch release'
-tease: Manages your credentials, multiple clouds, multiple apps,...
+tease: 'Manages your credentials, multiple clouds, multiple apps,...'
-date: 2018-01-05
+date: '2018-01-05'
 ---

 It's been a long time coming but the all-new CloudLaunch service is out of beta